osmond-lab/eeb314/README.md

 ### Step 5

 If everything looks good locally, you can build the site calling `mkdocs build`.
 A new folder called `site` will be built that has everything you need for hosting the live website.
-You can copy the `site` folder to wherever you are hosting, eg., `osmond-lab.github.io/teaching/`.
+You can now push to publish via GitHub Pages (see https://squidfunk.github.io/mkdocs-material/publishing-your-site/#with-github-actions for more info).

 ### Useful information